VII. 713 - Title IX - Sexual Misconduct Policy

 Commencement of the Investigation

 Once a complaint is made, the Title IX Coordinator will commence the investigatory process as soon as practicable, but not later than seven (7) days after the complaint is made.
 The parties will be notified of any delays to the commencement of the process.
-The Title IX Coordinator will meet with the Deputy Coordinator, and they will analyze the complaint, notify the respondent that a complaint has been filed, and assign Investigators.
+The Title IX Coordinator will meet with the Deputy Coordinator, and they will analyze the complaint to ensure it involves conduct covered by this policy, notify the respondent that a complaint has been filed, and assign Investigators.
+If it is determined that the complaint does not involve conduct covered by this policy, the matter will be referred to another University official and addressed via the appropriate process.

 The purpose of the investigation is to determine whether it is more likely than not that the alleged behavior occurred and, if so, whether it constitutes sexual misconduct.
 During the course of the investigation, the Title IX Coordinator, Deputy Coordinator, and Investigators may receive counsel from University administrators, the University’s attorneys, or other parties as needed.